ibm-cloud-docs/AnalyticsEngine/working-with-hbase.md

 For further information on HBase and its features refer to [Apache HBase](https://hortonworks.com/apache/hbase/).

 ## Accessing Phoenix through client tools
 Apache Phoenix enables SQL-based OLTP and operational analytics for Apache Hadoop using Apache HBase as its backing store.
 It is based on the [Avatica](https://calcite.apache.org/avatica) component of [Apache Calcite](https://calcite.apache.org/).
 The Phoenix Query Server is comprised of a Java server that manages the Phoenix connections on the client’s behalf.
 The client implementation is currently a JDBC driver with few dependencies.
 It supports two transport mechanisms currently: JSON and Protocol Buffers (PROTOBUF).
-The query server on the IBM Analytics Engine cluster uses PROTOBUF serialization by default, which is more efficient compared to JSON serialization.
+The query server on the {{site.data.keyword.iae_full_notm}} cluster uses PROTOBUF serialization by default, which is more efficient compared to JSON serialization.

 Apache Phoenix enables you to interact with HBase using SQL through Phoenix client tools like `sqlline.py` and `psql.py`.